adyen-examples/adyen-testcards-extension/README.md

 ## Adyen Test Cards

-Adyen provides [test card numbers](https://docs.adyen.com/development-resources/testing/test-card-numbers) to test the Checkout integration with different payment methods and flow.
+Adyen provides [test card numbers](https://docs.adyen.com/development-resources/testing/test-card-numbers) to test the Checkout integration with different payment methods and flows.

 This Chrome extension brings those test card numbers directly into your browser where you can:
 * copy the card number to the clipboard